YZY010418/CPSea/README.md

-🚧 **We highly recommend using the new version of CPSea which we will release soon!
-Current version is with some issues about hydrogen geometry and chirality!**

 😄 Hi, this is **CPSea**, a large-scale cyclic peptide-protein complex dataset derived from AlphaFold Database.
 We hope that you can always find the right part out of the CPSea to fulfill your requirements. 🌊

 🗺️ This GitHub site mainly focuses on scripts and tutorials dataset generation and evaluation, as well as the evaluation of target-conditioned cyclic peptide design models that are trained on CPSea.
 Check out our [**Kaggle**](https://www.kaggle.com/datasets/ziyiyang180104/cpsea) and [**Zenodo**](https://zenodo.org/records/16794716) sites for clean data, index files and property files.